nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - **Go downstairs and go to the inn (below the casino)**
 - Go watch the magic show in the first door past the ladder.
 Re-enter to get turned into cats and go unrig the game.
 Go back and talk to Fargo again, beat him this time, put Sprigg into First.
   - Menu - Allocate Elements
+  - Sprigg - **Press Triangle and select Attack first**
+    - Level 6 - PhotonBeam
-  - **Press Triangle and select Healing and Supplemental first**
+  - Lynx - **Press Triangle and select Healing and Supplemental first**
-  - Lynx
     - Level 2 - HealAll / HealAll / **Blackout x5** / **Revive**
     - Level 1 - Cure Plus / Cure Plus / TurnBlue / Strengthen / TurnWhite / WeakMinded / AeroBlaster / IceBlast
     - Level 6 - IceBlast
     - Level 4 - Magnify
   - Harle
-    - Remove All
     - Level 2 - HealAll / HealAll
     - Level 1 - TurnBlue / EagleEye / TurnRed / TurnWhite / TurnBlack
     - Level 4 - Panacea x5 / Diminish
     - Level 5 - Meteorite / IceBlast
     - Level 6 - AeroBlaster
-  - Sprigg
-    - Level 6 - PhotonBeam
 - After you get access go to the grand slam and talk to the sage.
 When he asks what you want, first choose nothing(2).
 Then mash.

 #### Sage (1575/7)